virtualstores/tt2/guide_ios/usecase-shop-and-go.md

 ## TT2 Initialization
 <img align="top" src="../res/ios/usecases/shop&go/initialization.svg">

 To get the SDK ready to work first initialize `TT2()` and then call initialize method.
 This will prepare the SDK for all other purposes.
-Recomended to save TT2 variable in a singleton so that it will be easily accesible allover the app.
+Recomended to save TT2 variable in a singleton so that it will be easily accesible all over the app.

 {% include ios/code-sample-tt2-initialize.md %}